lantanagroup/SEE-Tool/README.md

 5. Load client data: "node ./Data/clientDataLoader-dev.js"
 6. For integration with Orion, update configuration in utils/orionconfig.json
 7. Start the SEE server with either "node documentService.js" or "npm start"

+> Note: Other branches include tools, the CDA implementation guide(s), and code generated utilities